stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 > I highly recommend that you only use TF local state for prototyping.
 Local state means that the resources can only be managed from a computer that has access to the state files.

-### Shared Modules

-The project structure includes a `tf/shared/` directory to hold TF modules that are shared between the root modules in the same project.

-This directory only exists to provide a simple way to share code between root modules.
-By design, the tooling does not manage any of the shared modules in this directory, and does not impose any requirements on them.

-To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

-### Setting Input Variables

-The tooling sets the values of the required variables when it runs TF commands on a unit:

-- `tft_product_name` - Defaults to the name of the project.
-Set the environment variable `TFT_PRODUCT_NAME` to override this.
-- `tft_environment_name` - The `environment` of the current context
-- `tft_unit_name` - Automatically set as name of the unit itself
-- `tft_edition_name` - Automatically set as the value `default`, except when using an [extra instance](#using-extra-instances) or running [tests](#testing)

-These variables are only used to set locals in the file `meta_locals.tf`.
-Always use these locals in your TF code, rather than the `tft` variables.
-This ensures that deployed resources are not directly tied to the tooling.

 ## Updating TF Tasks

 To update a project with the latest version of the template, we use the [update feature of Copier](https://copier.readthedocs.io/en/stable/updating/).
 We can use either [pipx](https://pipx.pypa.io/) or [uv](https://docs.astral.sh/uv/) to run Copier: